 If you are age 12 to 29 years, it is best to get the Pfizer-BioNTech vaccine.
 This vaccine has a lower risk of myocarditis and pericarditis for this age group.
 Usually you get the same vaccine for all your doses.

-If you got an mRNA vaccine for your first dose, you can get a different mRNA vaccine if your first-dose vaccine is not available or you prefer a different mRNA vaccine.
+If your first-dose vaccine is not available or you cannot have it, you can get a different COVID-19 vaccine for your next dose.